-STANDARD YEAR: 10TH GRADE COURSE TYPE: REQUIRED PREREQUISITE: GEOMETRY EXTERNAL EXAM: NONE SEE COURSE TEXTS, PAGE 28 →
+STANDARD YEAR: 9TH GRADE COURSE TYPE: REQUIRED PREREQUISITE: NONE EXTERNAL EXAM: NONE SEE COURSE TEXTS, PAGE 29 →

-In Algebra II, scholars continue to build on their understanding of various families of functions including quadratics, logarithms, exponentials, and trigonometric functions.
+In Algebra II, scholars build on their understanding of various families of functions including quadratics, logarithms, exponentials, and trigonometric functions.
 They are then introduced to the complex plane, both geometrically and algebraically, to solve problems that require an alternate coordinate plane.
-They end the year with a thorough dive into probability and statistics.
 Scholars explore a variety of real-world contexts including the growth of social media, revenue models of pharmaceutical companies, and average temperatures across cities to study climate change.
-The probability and statistics unit culminates with a research project where scholars pose their own research question, design their own study, and perform data analysis to answer their question.